 As long as your ads are profitable, you should be okay with spending more dough.
 After all, the more you spend, the more profit you rake in.

 Again, that’s if your ACOS is profitable.
+Here’s how to figure out if your ACOS is good or bad.

 Before you know how your ads will perform and what your ACOS will be, a good starting budget is something that will get you at least 30 clicks a day, so that you can collect enough data to make informed bidding decisions moving forward.